 26. Information and Press Releases

 The OpenVPN site contains information and press releases about us.
 We disclaim any duty or obligation to update this information or any press releases.
 Information about companies other than ours contained in the press release or otherwise, should not be relied upon as being provided or endorsed by us.

 You agree to comply with all applicable domestic and international laws, statutes, ordinances, and regulations regarding your use of the OpenVPN site and the content.

-Licensor may use licensee’s name and logo in client listings.
-Licensor may issue a press release announcing the relationship contemplated hereby, subject to licensee’s approval which shall not be unreasonably withheld or delayed.
+OpenVPN may use your name and logo in client listings.
+OpenVPN may issue a press release announcing the relationship contemplated hereby, subject to your approval which shall not be unreasonably withheld or delayed.

 29. Refund and Return Policy